symfony-cmf/symfony-cmf-docs/reference/configuration/menu.rst

 **type**: ``boolean`` **default**: ``true``

-This class will cause the sonata breadcrumb to expand to include links to descendants when editing a menu node.
+When editing a node, this setting will cause the Sonata admin breadcrumb to include ancestors of the node being edited.

 Voter
 -----

 **type**: ``array``

-The voters section enables you to enable and configure *pre-defined* :doc:`voters <../../bundles/menu/voters>`.
+The ``voters`` section enables you to enable and configure *pre-defined* :doc:`voters <../../bundles/menu/voters>`.

 .. configuration-block::